xmamo/xmamo.github.io/projects/biloma.md

-We initially worked on this theorem because of [Minecraft](https://www.minecraft.net/), to calculate the initial velocity needed to launch blocks of sand in such a way that they land at an exact point in space. <span class="js-only">If you own Minecraft have some knowledge of command blocks, you can fill out the form below and see how our theorem works in practice.<span>
+We initially worked on this theorem because of [Minecraft](https://www.minecraft.net/), to calculate the initial velocity needed to launch blocks of sand in such a way that they land at an exact point in space. <span class="js-only">If you own Minecraft and have some knowledge of command blocks, you can fill out the form below and see how our theorem works in practice.<span>

 <form id="biloma" class="js-only" target="_self">